MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/pre-requisites/index.md

 ## Responsibilities during prerequisites

 In addition to the high-level accountability, there are a number of actions that an individual or group needs to be directly responsible for.
-The following are a few such responsibilities that impact these activities:
+The following are a few such responsibilities that affect these activities:

 - **Business prioritization.** Make business decisions regarding the workloads to be migrated and general timing constraints.
 See the CAF discussion on [cloud migration business motivations](../../../business-strategy/motivations-why-are-we-moving-to-the-cloud.md) for more information.
 - **Change management readiness.** Establish and communicate the plan for tracking technical change during migration.
 More information on this topic will be available Summer 2019.